Our Spa has been around for a long time with many changes over the

 ago, my then fiancee and I went to the Polynesian Spa one night and got

 ourselves a private pool.
-Well, the 30 minutes seemed to go on and on
+The 30 minutes seemed to go on and on

 and on.
 In the end I got out of the water and poked my head out the door